 IITs produce thousands of brilliant engineers every year, most of whom, after the completion of their degree, shift abroad and work for foreign firms that happen to sell the technology developed by Indians for multifold costs and earn huge profits.

-The data is collected by the Unique Identification Authority of India (UIDAI), a statuary authority that was established in January 2009 by the then UPA II government of India, under the authority of the Ministry of Electronics and Information Technology, following the provisions of the Aadhaar (targeted delivery of financial and other subsidiaries, benefits, and services) Act 2016.
+The Unique Identification Authority of India collects the data (UIDAI), a statuary authority that was established in January 2009 by the then UPA II government of India, under the authority of the Ministry of Electronics and Information Technology, following the provisions of the Aadhaar (targeted delivery of financial and other subsidiaries, benefits, and services) Act 2016.

-Aadhaar is the world’s largest biometric ID system and happens to be ‘the most sophisticated ID program in the world’.
+Aadhaar is the world’s most extensive biometric ID system and happens to be ‘the most sophisticated ID program in the world’.

-Considered the proof of residence and not proof of citizenship, Aadhaar does not itself grant any rights to domicile in India.
+Considering the proof of residence and not proof of citizenship, Aadhaar does not grant any rights to domicile in India.

-(a) In view of the various subsidies offered with Aadhaar registration during its initial phase, most Indians got their Aadhaar card made or are still getting it made.
+(a) Given the various subsidies offered with Aadhaar registration during its initial phase, most Indians got their Aadhaar card made or are still getting it made.